lisahligono/OBIA_IP/README.md

 # Application Development (Object-based Image Analysis)
 <h2> Project Title: Interactive Visualization of Mangrove Cover Changes using eCognition's User Interactive Architecture</h2>
+<h3>Introduction </h3>
+This project focuses on the analysis of mangrove coverage in Bintang Bolong, a beautiful and ecologically significant area located in The Gambia.
+Mangroves play a vital role in coastal ecosystems, providing various ecological and socioeconomic benefits.
+The Mangrove Vegetation Index (MVI) is an important tool for quantifying and monitoring mangrove coverage, and this project demonstrates the calculation and analysis of MVI using satellite imagery.
+Bintang Bolong is a stunning mangrove-rich estuary located in the southern part of The Gambia.
+It is known for its diverse mangrove species and serves as a crucial habitat for a wide range of flora and fauna.
+The region is not only ecologically significant but also of great importance to the local communities that rely on mangroves for sustenance and livelihoods.

+<h3> Research </h3>
+This work is an extension of my previous work (Source: Ligono, L. K. and Okolie, C. J.: INTEGRATED ANALYSIS OF MANGROVE CHANGES USING THE MANGROVE VEGETATION INDEX AND RANDOM FOREST CLASSIFICATION IN THE GAMBIA, Int.
+Arch.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci., XLVI-M-2-2022, 153–157, https://doi.org/10.5194/isprs-archives-XLVI-M-2-2022-153-2022, 2022.) that I conducted in mapping mangroves using pixel-based classification.